mbilokonsky/EventScheduler/README.md

 ```
 scheduler.schedule(Date.now() + 2000, "myTopic", {payload: "foo"});
 scheduler.schedule(Date.now() + 4000, "myTopic", {payload: "bar"});
-scheduler.report(); // returns an array of pending events
+scheduler.report(); // returns an array of pending events ordered by how many milliseconds away they are.
 ```

 Or, alternately, you can call scheduler.formatReport() to pretty-print a set of pending events for debugging: